HulyaMartli/Brainnest-Project1-Petlopedia/README.md

 # PETLOPEDIA: Brainnest FD Training | Week1 - Project 1 (ongoing project)

+Petlopedia is a pet encyclopedia for pet enthusiasts!
+You can learn more about our most beloved friends' species history, breeds, behaviors, and much more in Petlopedia!

-Project 1 for week of April 10-14, 2023 in the scope of Brainnest Frontend Development Industry Training
+Project 1 for week of April 10-14, 2023 in the scope of Brainnest Frontend Development Industry Training.

 ## Assignment Details
 Use HTML only, CSS or JavaScript is not allowed.